“Why does there have to be winter?”

 “They say ‘life is short,’” I said, “but once upon a time, that was even truer than it is now.
 Once upon a time, life was really, really short.”

 These periods of time called seasons have always existed.
-That is, it used to be, a long time ago, that within the span of a single day, the world would experience a cool dewy morning, a fresh and fragrant noon full of fruits and flowers, a scorching hot afternoon, and then an evening that cooled again, and kept cooling and cooling until the world was frozen, and stayed that way through the night.
+But it used to be, a long time ago, that within the span of a single day, the world would experience a cool dewy morning, a fresh and fragrant noon full of fruits and flowers, a scorching hot afternoon, and then an evening that cooled again, and kept cooling and cooling until the world was frozen, and stayed that way through the night.

 Because there was not much time for each type of condition, all life in the world was tiny.
 Creatures lay dormant during the hours of cold, when the world was frozen.
 In the morning when it started to warm, things would sprout and hatch, and while it stayed warm, things would grow and grow quickly, but only grow so much.
 By the later afternoon, it was time to mate, for all the creatures who wanted to mate, and by evening, new life had sparked, and would stay asleep during the frozen night, and wait until morning to emerge in the world.